Best Dental Hygiene Schools in Georgia – 2023

 By far, the largest concentration of Georgia dental hygienists are to be found in Atlanta: 3,170 hygienists work in the Big Peach.
 This is probably true because Atlanta is where you’ll find clients who understand that a bright smile is the passport to professional and social success.
 Atlanta is also one of the locations where dental hygienists in Georgia command the highest salaries.

 Augusta, Georgia’s second-largest city, is another economy that’s firing on all cylinders.
-Three hundred and twenty hygienists work here while 140 and 110 respectively work in the equally prosperous cities of Savannah and Macon.
+Three hundred and seventy hygienists work here while 280 and 140 respectively work in the equally prosperous cities of Savannah and Macon.